Vamshi Vandanapu Slays Record Breaking Goliath

 Richmond then found a pair of kings in the hole and had an easy call to make when Tom Powell moved all-in with what turned out to be queen-six.
 Those cowboys held, and Powell headed for the exits.

 An ill-timed move by Will Campbell cost him his tournament life and reduced the field to three players.
 Campbell raised all-in on a king-high flop with the lowly ten-five offsuit, and was called by Vandanapu whose king-ten had flopped top pair.
 Vandanapu turned trip kings to leave Campbell drawing dead.

 The final three players, each playing even stacks of around 40 million, chopped the remaining prize pool, taking home £50,000 each and leaving £12,750 for the eventual champion.

 Third-place went to Cristian Popescu who saw Richmond raise to 2.2 million and decided to three-bet all-in for 12 million with the ace-nine of diamonds.
 Richmond called with ten-seven offsuit and proceeded to flop a ten to take the lead.
 Neither the turn or river provided any drama, and Popescu was gone.

-Vandanpau held a narrow 67 million to 63 million chip lead going into the heads-up clash with Richmond, but increased his stack to 100 million during the early exchanges.
-The final hand saw the chips go into the middle preflop, Vandanpau holding ace-ten, Richmond the dominated king-ten, and when neither player improved their hand when the five community cards were in view, Vandanpau’s ace-high won him the pot, the tournament, and the £62,750 first place prize.
+Vandanapu held a narrow 67 million to 63 million chip lead going into the heads-up clash with Richmond, but increased his stack to 100 million during the early exchanges.
+The final hand saw the chips go into the middle preflop, Vandanapu holding ace-ten, Richmond the dominated king-ten, and when neither player improved their hand when the five community cards were in view, Vandanapu’s ace-high won him the pot, the tournament, and the £62,750 first place prize.

 Lead image courtesy of the GUKPT blog